 In addition to any payment/reward for co-production costs, expenses for necessary travel for co-production activity can also be claimed.
 Please note that payment will be in line with Surrey County Council's Travel Policy and receipts must be provided to support any travel claim.

-If you need to travel by taxi, please discuss this first with your named Adult Social Care contact.
+Guide to co-production for lived experience experts If you need to travel by taxi, please discuss this first with your named Adult Social Care contact.